wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-graphqlconfig.md

 This means that you will have to manually move the `.graphqlconfig` file to the root directory and fix the path to the GraphQL Schema.
 {% /callout %}

-The GraphQL Schema is usually located in `.wundergraph/generated/wundergraph.schema.graphql`.
+The GraphQL Schema is located in `.wundergraph/generated/wundergraph.schema.graphql`.